undergrad-partner-school

 Financial Aid

-Grants, loans, scholarships, work-study programs: these are all different types of financial support for students.
-Check out some recent data to get the info about need-based and non-need-based monetary aid students could get at Wallace Community College.
+Financial aid for students comes in different forms: grants, loans, scholarships, or work-study programs.
+Check out some recent data to get the info about need-based and non-need-based aid students could get at Wallace Community College.

 Need-based